For Canadian municipalities — under the formal-bid threshold

 Enterprise Background

 Currently building senior-living enterprise software.
-Previously ran internal finance and recruited three-quarters of the engineering team at a governance-tech firm.
+Previously ran internal finance and led sales recruiting at a governance-tech firm — including senior municipal-finance hires who remain personal references.

 PRINCIPAL